Wharton Esherick Museum: History

 Wharton Esherick moved to Valley Forge Mountain in 1913.
 As newlyweds, he and his wife, Leticia (Letty) Nofer Esherick settled in a farmhouse on the steep, south-facing slope.
 There, they embraced a back-to-the-land lifestyle.
 They grew their own food and made their own clothes while raising their three children.
 The Eshericks' lifestyle was rural, though not entirely off the grid, as their proximity to the Philadelphia Main Line afforded them railway access to urban Philadelphia.

 A Philadelphia native, Wharton Esherick had studied painting at the Pennsylvania Museum and School of Industrial Art and the Pennsylvania Academy of the Fine Arts.
 He initially tried to make a career as an impressionist painter, but pivoted to woodcarving in the early 1920s.
 By 1926, having moved into sculpture and furniture making, he built himself a new workspace (now known as the Wharton Esherick Studio) that was a short walk uphill from the family home.
 In the late 1920s and through the 30s, amidst his and Letty's protracted marital separation, Wharton gradually made the Studio his full-time residence.
 For forty years, he expanded the building, altered its interiors, and erected new buildings alongside it to create the sculptural complex that is now preserved as the Wharton Esherick Museum.

-The Museum incorporated as a 501(c)(3) nonprofit corporation in 1971.
-In 1972, it opened to the public, offering tours of the Esherick Studio by advance reservation.
+The Wharton Esherick Museum was incorporated as a non-profit corporation in 1971, it opened for visitors in 1972, and in 1973 was listed on the National Register of Historic Places.
 The 1956 Workshop was a private home from 1973 to 2020.
 It now serves as staff offices and is open to the public on a limited basis through special events and tours.
 In 1993, the Museum converted Esherick's expressionist log cabin garage into a visitor center.
 The visitor center includes a small gallery space where the Museum presents exhibitions showcasing its historic collections as well as the works of contemporary artists, designers, and craftspeople.